GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - Patients with fever and rash must be placed in respiratory precautions.
 These subjects should not enter the common waiting areas of healthcare facilities.
 Where possible, these patients should be taken to a room reserved for respiratory isolation.
 It is also important that waiting and treatment rooms be adequately ventilated.

-- For developing countries, WHO recommends that children between 6 months and 9 years of age should be vaccinated against measles upon admission to hospital, even if there is evidence of previous measles immunization.
-The protection rate of measles vaccination is about 80 to 90% in developing countries.
+- For developing countries, WHO recommends that children between 6 months and 9 years of age should be vaccinated against measles upon admission to hospital, even if there is evidence of previous immunization.
+The protection rate of the vaccination is about 80 to 90% in developing countries.
 In industrialized countries, only unvaccinated patients need to be vaccinated upon admission.

 - Gamma globulins should only be used for patients with congenital immune function disorders or during immunosuppressive therapy.

 - Staff members should be immune.
 Most adults in developing countries have natural measles immunity.